Manuel Pami

-Manuel Pami Costa (born 5 February 1999) is a Bissau-Guinean professional footballer who plays as a midfielder for Differdange 03 and the Guinea-Bissau national team.
+Manuel Pami Costa (born 5 February 1999) is a Bissau-Guinean professional footballer who plays as a midfielder for Ykkösliiga club Lahti and the Guinea-Bissau national team.

+Youth career

+Pami is a youth product of EAS Póvoa de Santa Iria, Povoense, Sporting CP and Vitória Guimarães.

 Club career

-Pami is a youth product of EAS Póvoa de Santa Iria, Povoense, Sporting CP and Vitória Guimarães.
 He began his senior career with the reserves of Chaves in 2017.

 The following season, he had a one-year stint with Ideal before moving to Canelas 2010 in 2019.

 On 12 June 2020, he transferred to Varzim.
 He returned to Canelas 2010 on loan for 2 seasons starting on 21 December 2020.

 In June 2022, he transferred to the Luxembourgian club Differdange 03.

+In January 2025, he joined FC Lahti in Finnish second-tier Ykkösliiga.

 International career

 Pami made his international debut with the Guinea-Bissau national team in a friendly 1–1 tie with Martinique on 24 September 2022.